Mohammad-Faiz-Cloud-Engineer/Arena-Companion/SECURITY.md

 - **Length Limits**: Enforced maximum lengths for all string inputs

 ### 3. Secure Communication
-- **Content Security Policy**: Strict CSP headers in manifest
+- **Content Security Policy**: Restrictive CSP on extension pages
-- **Sandbox Attributes**: Iframe sandboxing with minimal required permissions
+- **Sandbox Attributes**: Iframe sandboxing with only the permissions needed to render Arena.AI
 - **HTTPS Only**: All external communications use HTTPS
 - **No External Dependencies**: Zero third-party libraries to minimize attack surface